-The area staked by RLC coincides with the central axis of a rifted valley that post-dates the formation and collapse of the Northern McDermitt caldera.
-The Northern McDermitt caldera is located 25 kilometres north west of the McDermitt Caldera1 where Lithium Americas Corp (NYSE:LAC) is evaluating the Thacker Pass lithium-clay deposit and Jindalee Resources Limited (ASX:JRL) is evaluating the McDermitt lithium-clay deposit.
+The areas staked by RLC coincide with the central axis of a rifted valley that post-dates the formation and collapse of the Northern McDermitt caldera.
+The Northern McDermitt caldera is located 25 kilometres north west of the McDermitt Caldera1 where Lithium Americas Corp (NYSE:LAC) is evaluating the Thacker Pass lithium-clay deposit and Jindalee Resources Limited (ASX:JRL) is evaluating the McDermitt lithiumclay deposit.
 At both of these deposits the primary source of lithium is the volcanic ash that has been deposited within a crater lake formed after a very large volcanic eruption and subsequent collapse of the caldera.

-The ground staked by RLC (figure 2) is in the outer margin of the Northern McDermitt caldera and coincides with a zone of high heat flow2 due to geothermal hot springs that are controlled by major north-south striking faults.
+The ground staked by RLC, including the current staking under the deal with GoldPlay and the Company's earlier staking (figure 2) is in the outer margin of the Northern McDermitt caldera and coincides with a zone of high heat flow2 due to geothermal hot springs that are controlled by major north-south striking faults.
 The high heat flow and geothermal activity together with the wide distribution of volcanic ash from the eruption of multiple calderas over geologic time is seen as a favourable environment for the formation of lithium enriched brines and lithium clay deposits.

 Figure 2.
-Location of RLC's Placer Claims in relation to geothermal hot springs and northwest margin of Northern McDermitt caldera; note extensive playa sediments (light colour).
+Location of RLC's Placer Claims.
+The block of claims which are part of the GoldPlay deal are shown located to the north of the claims staked last month by RLC.
+The claimed areas are shown in relation to axis of gravity "low", geothermal hot springs and northwest margin of Northern McDermitt caldera; note extensive playa sediments (light colour).